 We thought we were on the road to recovery, but our relief was short-lived.
 Four weeks later he started growing weak once again.

-The diagnosis was changed to CIDP (Chronic Inflammatory Demyelinating Polyneuropathy), which is a rare form of Guillain-Barré Syndrome, and treatments were scheduled on a monthly basis.
+The diagnosis was changed to CIDP (Chronic Inflammatory Demyelinating Polyneuropathy), which is basically the same as Guillain-Barré Syndrome, except it keeps coming back–it’s chronic.
+Monthly treatments were scheduled to keep my husband walking and functioning as close to normal as possible.

 Over the next 8 months, my husband and I both spent hours reading up on CIDP.

-One day we met another gentleman, around Jef’s age, who also has CIDP.
-Although some of their symptoms are different, Jef was thrilled to talk with someone who at least has an inkling of what he is going through.
+One day we met another gentleman, slightly older than my husband, who also has CIDP.
+Although some of their symptoms are different, my husband was thrilled to talk with someone who at least has an inkling of what he is going through.

 Being an Advocate